goldjunge91/drive_arduino/DOCKER_TEST_COMMANDS.md

 docker-compose up --build
 ```

-# Docker Test Commands for TB6612Comms Unit Tests
+# Docker Test Commands for MecaBridgeSerialProtocol Unit Tests

-Since you're running in a Docker container, here are the commands to build and test the TB6612Comms unit tests:
+Since you're running in a Docker container, here are the commands to build and test the MecaBridgeSerialProtocol unit tests:

 ## Method 1: Direct Docker Commands